 Scholarship Program: This program was developed to encourage high school students in AMP member communities to further their educations, and to create an awareness of careers in the municipal electric utility field.

-Engineering Services: Through its technical services department, AMP is able to assist member communities with their electric system design, construction and project management needs.
+Engineering Services: Through its technical services department, AMP is able to assist member communities with their electric system design, mapping, construction and project management needs.
 Staff is available to provide technical assistance with large and small projects.

 OSHA Training: AMP’s OSHA Compliance Program is provided on a contractual basis.
 It is designed to help members become fully compliant with all state laws governing the workplace safety of public employees.